XiaoluoFoxington/XiaoluoFoxington/README.md

 ## Introduction

-Ninth grader, semi-furry, a bunch of quirks, "complex" composition.
-Only knows front-end.
-Forgot the middle part, forgot the end part – I really can't be bothered to write this stupid intro.
+Ninth-grade student.
+A furry but not involved in the community.
+Full of weird quirks and complicated traits.
+Only knows front-end development.
+Started to forget the middle part, then forgot the rest—can't be bothered to write this stupid intro anyway.

 ## Repositories